10 Ways to Keep Your Sales Team Motivated Through The End of Summer

 2. Plan a sales contest.

-Sales contests are another engaging way to propel reps forward.
-Sales management expert Ken Thoreson identifies the two primary rules of sales contests below:
+Sales contests are one of the easiest, engaging ways to propel reps forward, especially during a plateau.
+In fact, sales management expert, Ken Thoreson, identifies the two primary rules of sales contests below:

 To take a contest to the next level, offer two completely different rewards rather than one.
-The lower-level reward shouldn’t be a watered-down version of the first — it should appeal to your team’s unique wants and desires.
-By using this two-tiered method, leaders motivate everyone, not just star performers who always bring home the prize.
+The lower-level reward shouldn’t be a watered-down version of the first; it should appeal to your team’s unique wants and desires.
+By using this two-tiered method, sales leaders can motivate everyone, not just star performers who always bring home the prize.

 3. Reiterate and reinforce goals.

 Christine Lotze, a behavioral change expert, found that simplicity and repetition are the two keys to communicating workplace goals.
-As August comes to a close and September begins, ensure your managers are communicating regularly with their teams.
+As September comes to a close, it’s imperative that sales managers are communicating regularly with their teams.
 They should reiterate and reinforce the quotas for the quarter with direct language and repeat the message during one-on-one meetings.

 5. Refocus on professional development.